 Division-sponsored academic courses offer outside educational opportunities.
-The course opportunities include a rhinoplasty fundamentals course, a basic science course, the American Academy of Otolaryngic Allergy (AAOA) Basic Course, as well as other courses as they become available.
+The course opportunities include a basic science course, airway foreign body courses, the American Academy of Otolaryngic Allergy (AAOA) Basic Course, junior and senior resident simulation courses, as well as other courses as they become available.

 Residents are encouraged to attend professional meetings annually.
 Experience and education are maximized if the resident presents a paper at these meetings.
 If an oral research presentation is to be delivered by the resident, reasonable travel expenses will be covered by the division.